buildwise-be/ai-construct-lastenboek-split/README.md

 This application now supports **both VMSW and Non-VMSW construction documents** with intelligent processing:

-- **🔢 VMSW Documents**: Lightning-fast number-based category matching (0.001s per item)
+- **🔢 VMSW Documents**: Uses number-based category matching for high speed and accuracy.
-- **🤖 Non-VMSW Documents**: AI-powered semantic analysis with Google Gemini
+- **🤖 Non-VMSW Documents**: Employs AI-powered semantic analysis with Google Gemini.
-- **🎯 Smart Detection**: Automatic document type recognition with manual override
+- **🎯 Smart Detection**: Automatically detects the document type, with a manual override option.
-- **⚡ Performance**: 1000x faster processing for VMSW documents
+- **⚡ Performance**: The VMSW categorization step is over 1000x faster than the AI alternative, leading to significantly quicker overall processing for VMSW files.

 ---